-i.
 Study designs

-We will include all primary, empirical research studies that have used a laser-scanning confocal microscope to perform corneal confocal microscopy on at least one human participant, where corneal sub-basal nerve plexus parameters were quantified.
-We will include studies from across the spectrum of clinical research questions defined by the National Health and Medical Research Council (2009)[13] (e.g., intervention, diagnostic-test accuracy, etiology, prognosis and screening intervention) and study designs (e.g., randomised controlled trial (RCT), pseudo-RCT, non-RCT, cohort, case-control, interrupted time series, case series, case study), to enable the comparison of methodological quality across study types.
+We will include all primary, empirical research studies that have used a laser scanning confocal microscope to perform corneal confocal microscopy on at least one human participant, where corneal sub-basal nerve plexus parameters were quantified.
+We will include studies from across the spectrum of clinical research questions defined by the National Health and Medical Research Council (eg, intervention, diagnostic test accuracy, aetiology, prognosis and screening intervention) and study designs (eg, randomised controlled trial (RCT), pseudo-RCT, non-RCT, cohort, case-control, cross-sectional, interrupted time series, case series, case study), to enable the comparison of methodological quality across study types.

-Studies reporting only on aspects of corneal architecture other than sub-basal nerve parameters (e.g., epithelial thickness, endothelial cell count/morphology, corneal haze, etc.) will be excluded.
-We will exclude review papers (including systematic reviews), conference abstracts and studies reporting methods for analysing laser-scanning IVCM images, where human participants were not recruited.
-We will also exclude studies that have used alternative types of confocal microscopes for image capture (e.g., tandem scanning and slit scanning), as the type of confocal microscope affects the quantitation of corneal sub-basal nerve parameters.[1, 14]
+Studies reporting only on aspects of corneal architecture other than sub-basal nerve parameters (eg, epithelial thickness, endothelial cell count/morphology, corneal haze, and so on) will be excluded.
+We will exclude review papers (including systematic reviews), conference abstracts and studies reporting methods for analysing laser scanning IVCM images, where human participants were not recruited.
+We will also exclude studies that have used alternative types of confocal microscopes for image capture (eg, tandem scanning and slit scanning), as the type of confocal microscope affects the quantitation of corneal sub-basal nerve parameters.

-ii.
 Participants

 We will include all studies that report corneal sub-basal nerve plexus findings for at least one human participant.
-There will be no restriction on participant health status for the systematic review (although restrictions will apply for the meta-analysis, which will only include data from healthy adults), thus included studies may involve healthy individuals, as well as those with ocular and/or systemic conditions.
+There will be no restriction on participant health status for the systematic review (although restrictions will apply for the meta-analysis, which will only include data from healthy adults); thus, included studies may involve healthy individuals, as well as those with ocular and/or systemic conditions.